elastic/examples/Exploring Public Datasets/donorschoose/scripts/README.md

 Copy the downloaded files to a sub-folder called `data` - no need to decompress.
 The `donorschoose_process_data.py` is configured to read `opendata_resources000.gz`, `opendata_donations000.gz` and `opendata_projects000.gz` from the `data` folder.
 If you saved the data files to a different folder, be sure to modify the path in the Python script.

 ## Run the imports
+### Verify memory requirements

+**The python program uses 60GB when processing the latest data set as of 2022/01.**
+* You will need at least a 64GB machine to run Docker, Elasticsearch and the Python program.
+* If running WSL2 then you need 64GB available to the Linux subsytem.
+You can use the `free -m` command to see your configuration

 ### Setup Python Environment

 Requires Python 3.
 Install dependencies with pip i.e. `pip install -r requirements.txt`